-High-Profile Russian Death In Washington Was No Accident—it Was Murder, Officials Say
+High-Profile Russian Death In Washington Was No Accident — It Was Murder, Officials Say

 BuzzFeed News filed suit today to compel the swift release of investigative records and other documents about Lesin because American intelligence agencies have said that Russia interfered in the US presidential election, ties to Russia are at the heart of the investigations underway involving President Donald Trump’s campaign, and we have revealed that US intelligence officials suspect Russian involvement in 14 deaths on the territory of one of America’s closest allies, Great Britain. ●

 If you have information about Lesin’s death, write us at tips@buzzfeed.com.
-If you prefer to send us information confidentially, instructions on how to do so can be found at tips.buzzfeed.com.
+If you'd prefer to send us information confidentially, instructions on how to do so can be found at tips.buzzfeed.com.

 Police report